Art and Satirical Magazines in Fin de Siècle Germany and Austria

 In addition to decorative art magazines, late 19th century Germany and Austria also saw a rise in the popularity of satirical magazines.
 Known as ‘Witzblatter’, these weekly magazines combined humour and illustration to make light of changing political, social and cultural attitudes and used the political cartoon to appeal to a growing and politically active middle-class audience.
 The circulation numbers of some of these magazines reflect their popularity: Simplicissimus founded in 1896 had a circulation of 86,000 by 1908 while Jugend had roughly 70,000.[11]

-Perhaps the best known satirical Journal from this period was Simplicissimus, founded by publisher Albert Langen in Munich, 1896.
+Perhaps the best-known satirical Journal from this period was Simplicissimus, founded by publisher Albert Langen in Munich, in 1896.
 Having an interest in avant-garde literature, Langen’s original vision was to create a magazine that promoted literary modernism but very quickly, Simplicissimus became a journal focusing on political satire.
-The title chosen for the magazine was a reference to a picaresque 17th century novel by Johan Jakob Christoffel von Grimmels-Hausen which recounts the struggle for salvation of a naïve hero named Simplicissimus.
+The title chosen for the magazine was a reference to a picaresque 17th-century novel by Johan Jakob Christoffel von Grimmels-Hausen which recounts the struggle for salvation of a naïve hero named Simplicissimus.
 Inspired by the events of the Thirty Years’ War, the hero struggles through the horrors of war, eventually denouncing the world as corrupt and becoming a hermit.
 This theme of humour in the face of horror would be at the heart of the magazine’s use of biting satire.
-Attacking militarism, religion, imperialism, the class system, and the authoritarian state, it wasn’t long before Simplicismuss became a symbol of anti-establishment among its young, middle class educated readers.
+Attacking militarism, religion, imperialism, the class system, and the authoritarian state, it wasn’t long before Simplicismuss became a symbol of anti-establishment among its young, middle-class educated readers.
 Unsurprisingly, the magazine earned several lawsuits such as the Palestine Affair of 1898, when the magazine featured cartoons mocking Kaiser Wilhelm’s trip there, as well as irreverent references to religious shrines and personalities.
 With the exception of this incident, which forced Langen to flee to Switzerland in order to avoid a prison sentence, most lawsuits resulted in small fines and undoubtedly helped to spread the popularity of the magazine even further through media attention.

-It was Simplicissimus’ strong emphasis on the visual—it included more cartoons than any other contemporary satire magazine—which lead to its success.
+It was Simplicissimus’ strong emphasis on the visual—it included more cartoons than any other contemporary satire magazine—which led to its success.
 The popularity of the political cartoon can be traced to the change in reading habits from the rise of urbanization at the turn of the century.
 Because of longer working hours and commutes to and from work, people had less time for leisurely reading and newspapers and magazines soon replaced books as the main source of reading material.
 The cartoon became an even faster way of engaging the reader as it could be enjoyed on a commuter train, streetcar, or during a rushed breakfast.

-The best known of Simplicissimus’ illustrators was Thomas Theodore Heine, an illustrator from a wealthy Jewish family in Leipzig.
-The fact that Heine also received a prison sentence during the Palestine affair showed how potent the political cartoon was in turn of the century Germany.
+The best-known of Simplicissimus’ illustrators was Thomas Theodore Heine, an illustrator from a wealthy Jewish family in Leipzig.
+The fact that Heine also received a prison sentence during the Palestine affair showed how potent the political cartoon was at the turn of the century in Germany.
 Critics found Heine’s cartoons grotesque and enigmatic, and criticized his cruel depiction of the poor, contrasting it with Kathe Kollwitz’s more sympathetic depictions.
 By the standards of the day, Heine’s illustration would have indeed been considered violent.
 From a five-headed monster devouring the intestines of a man, to a dog tearing at the throats of small children, Heine sought to depict the military violence and exploitation of the poor with stark honesty—something the Neue Sachlichkeit (New Objectivity) artists like George Grosz and Otto Dix would pick up on two decades later.
-Reacting to Heine’s cartoons, critics jumped at the opportunity to attack the magazine’s ‘Jewishness’, in spite-of the fact that he was the only Jewish illustrator employed at the magazine.
+Reacting to Heine’s cartoons, critics jumped at the opportunity to attack the magazine’s ‘Jewishness’, in spite of the fact that he was the only Jewish illustrator employed at the magazine.
 Many Germans associated modernism and, in turn, the cultural decline of Germany with Jews.
 In their eyes, it was the Jews–the main promoters of rationalism and liberalism–who were corrupting German values established by German Romanticism.[12]

 While Heine contributed to the political influence of the magazine, it was the illustrator Bruno Paul who contributed to the magazine’s modern visual style.
 A prolific illustrator, architect and furniture designer, Paul had been one of the founding members of the Munich Secession where he’d rubbed shoulders with leading Jugendstil artists Franz von Stuck, Angelo Jank and Paul Hoecker.
-It was through his connections in the Munich Secession that he began illustrating first for art and humour magazine Jugend in 1896, and then Simplicissmus in 1897- bringing with him the his unique Jugendstil style.
+It was through his connections in the Munich Secession that he began illustrating first for art and humour magazine Jugend in 1896, and then Simplicissmus in 1897- bringing with him his unique Jugendstil style.
 Paul’s illustrations are dominated by their undulating contour lines, flat fields of colour, and pattern; all distinct traits of Jugendstil.
 When we juxtapose these Art Nouveau elements with the exaggerated poses and caricatures of his subjects, we are reminded of the work of the Expressionist painter Egon Schiele who began to distort the figure and depict the grotesque.

 Throughout the Weimar Republic, Simplicissimus continued to attack political repression and religious intolerance, adding to its targets the rise of National Socialism and anti-semitism.
-Eventually and after years of attacks and threats on the staff, the national socialists managed to take over the magazine, forcing its editors Franz Schoenberner and Thomas Thoedore Heine into exile abroad.
+Eventually after years of attacks and threats on the staff, the national socialists managed to take over the magazine, forcing its editors Franz Schoenberner and Thomas Thoedore Heine into exile abroad.
 Many of the original staff such as Karl Arnold, Olaf Gulbransson, Edward Thöny, Erich Schilling and Wilhelm Schulz chose to remain and conform to the Nazi party line.
 After several years of a decline in publishing, the magazine finally ceased publication in 1944.

 MEGGENDORFER BLATTER